Gerschenkron effect: Concerns

 It is also argued that the time period examined by Alexander Gerschenkron made this effect more pronounced than different would.
 It was due to a special conditions in the United States of America.
 If the time period would be extended to the beginning of the Second World War, i.e. 1939, the effect of growth would be reversed due to a depression.
 Because of artificial maintaining of prices of highly fabricated goods due to output restriction.
 On the other hand, output of simple goods was still relatively high, however, the prices fell down.

 Applications

 The “Gerschenkron effect” is often used to test relative rates of technical change; simply said, “early-weighted” indices of production are “upward-biased” (overstating the true economic growth rate) and “late-weighted” indices of production are “downward-biased.”

 The “Gerschenkron effect” can be used for either long-term or short-term analysis and at various levels of economy.
 (Even though, it was not hugely pronounced in period from 1860s to 1970s due to rapid increase in relative prices and usual technological development which leads to change in relative quantity of goods produced).
+According to Alexander Gerschenkron himself, the classification of countries can be done by dividing the countries by using such analysis.
+While countries such as England, France and Switzerland, where the necessary conditions for industrial growth exist and these conditions accelerate industrialization by taking action especially with the free market mechanism, are considered as early industrializing countries by Gerschenkron; Countries such as Russia, Germany and Japan, where non-existing necessary conditions are replaced by systematic elements and which resort to state intervention with the desire to catch up with the early industrializing countries, are classified as late industrializing countries by Gerschenkron.